node-red/cookbook.nodered.org/http/set-request-header.md

 {: .flow}
 {% endraw %}

-In this example we set the `X-Auth-User` and `X-Auth-Key` custom headers to call a private HTTP input node on the FRED Node-RED cloud service.
+In this example we set the `X-Auth-User` and `X-Auth-Key` request headers to call a private HTTP input node on the FRED Node-RED cloud service.

 The code in the <code class="node">Function</code> node below adds these additional message